Rigging and Training at Home

 DOORWAY RIGGING

 Doorway moldings are not designed to carry heavy loads and are rarely high-quality timber.
-They are usually only nailed onto the studs behind the molding - nails don't have large heads and the head can tear through a molding very easily.
-Doorways, due to their width and height, don't give you enough room to move around on an apparatus.
+They are usually only nailed onto the studs behind the molding—nails don't have large heads, and the head can tear through a molding very easily.
+Due to their width and height, doorways don't give you enough room to move around on an apparatus.

 Over-the-door rigs are NOT an acceptable option for this because of the forces generated by human suspension.
 Even the simplest movements while hanging can double or triple your weight in dynamic force, and most pull-up bar rigs can be dislodged by any sideways momentum.